-The post that responds (belatedly) to the recent Guardian article on the FIRE movement
+The post that responds to the November 2018 Guardian article on the FIRE movement

 I have a love/hate relationship with the Guardian.
 I continue to read it every day and on the whole I think it’s good, thoughtful journalism.
 But it sure can churn out some sanctimonious twaddle sometimes.